Study plan - Bachelor of Business and Administration, Haugesund

 - Ethics, social responsibility and accountability

-The forms of assessment that are used are written school examination, home exam or folder assessment.
+The forms of assessment that are used are ie. written school examination, home exam or folder assessment.
 There may also be a combination of several forms of assessment, such as home exam and school examination.
-In many of the courses there are mandatory work requirements, this can also be attendance at lectures or other activities, which must be approved in order for the student to be able to take the exam in the course.
+In many of the courses there are mandatory work requirements which must be approved in order for the student to be able to take the exam in the course.
 The grading scale consists of the letter grades A-F or passed / not passed.
-See the topic topic for each topic to get accurate information of the type of assessment chosen.
+See the course information for each course to get accurate information of the type of assessment chosen.

 There are possibilities for studying abroad during the program.
 The program is designed to allow those students who so desire to study abroad in the fall of their 3rd year.
 Established programs and exchange deals make it possible to study abroad for three to six months, and have this approved as part of the studies at HVL, so no time is lost.